News

 Programme in Terneuzen City Center

-Six sculptures by the art collective of plantation workers CATPC are on display from 9 to 27 October in the center of Terneuzen, the Netherlands, as part of the celebration of the opening of the new sluices.
+Six sculptures by the art collective of plantation workers CATPC were on display from 9 to 27 October in the center of Terneuzen, the Netherlands, as part of the celebration of the opening of the new sluices.
 This is a step towards the programme LEARN, DIG, BUILD, leading up to a new arts center in Zeeuws-Vlaanderen that will focus on exchange between global working-class communities.
-On Saturday 12 October, screenings of the film White Cube will be followed by a talk by Renzo Martens to elaborate on the ideas behind the new arts center.
+On Saturday 12 October, screenings of the film White Cube were followed by a talk by Renzo Martens to elaborate on the ideas behind the new arts center.

 Grant for New Art Platform in Zeeland